apache/druid/docs/querying/using-caching.md

   }
 }
 ```
-In this example `populateCahce` is `false` because the query references data that is over a year old.
-For more information, see [Druid SQL client APIs](./sql.html#client-apis).
+In this example `populateCache` is `false` because the query references data that is over a year old.
+For more information, see [Druid SQL client APIs](./sql.md#client-apis).

 reiterate that populateCache : true must be set somehwere on at least 1 service.
 By defaults it's on on Historical and that serves the majority of use cases.